fabiana2611/fabiana2611.github.io/about.md

   enabled: false
 ---

-<p style="text-align: justify;">I am a Java Developer with over 9 years of experience in Java and over 4 years of experience using Scrum.
+<p style="text-align: justify;">I am a Developer since 2010.
 I did my undergraduate and Master's degrees in Computer Science.</p>

-<p style="text-align: justify;">I work in a WEB DEVELOPMENT team using Web Service where I am responsible for implementing user stories, fix bugs, from pages to business rules.</p>
+<p style="text-align: justify;">I work with agile teams as FullStack developer where I am responsible for implementing user stories and fix bugs.</p>

 <p style="text-align: justify;">I am very motivated about working in dynamic, fast-paced and continuously-evolving environments, where I might be able to explore, learn and develop new technologies and their applications.</p>

-<p style="text-align: justify;">In the current moment, I'm working in Porto, Portugal, where I have great moments.
-And I post about that in another [blog](https://biaintech.wordpress.com/category/portugal/) to share my experience in this wonderful place.</p>
+<p style="text-align: justify;">I worked in Brazil, <a href="https://biafreireporai.wordpress.com/category/portugal/">Portugal</a> and now <a href="https://biafreireporai.wordpress.com/category/sem-categoria/espanha/">Spain</a>.</p>

 <h3>Skills and Soft-skills</h3>